Professor and Graduate Program Director

 Gerald Cleaver is a Professor of Physics at Baylor University and Graduate Program Director.
 He is a member of the Physics Department’s High Energy Physics group and also heads the Early Universe Cosmology and String Theory division of Baylor’s Center for Astrophysics, Space Physics, and Engineering Research.
 Gerald earned his Ph.D. at Caltech in 1993, where he studied under John H. Schwarz, one of the founders of string theory.
 Cleaver has written over 80 peer-reviewed journal papers and conference proceedings, which have received over 1300 total citations.
-He is the author of four book chapters and a co-author of one book.
+He is the author of four book chapters and a co-author of one text book.

 Academic Interests and ResearchGerald Cleaver’s specialty is Superstring Theory, which unifies all forces in nature (gravity, electromagnetics, and the two nuclear forces).
 In superstring theory each elementary particle in nature originates as a distinct vibration of a single type of string (or loop) of energy, much as different musical notes are produced from a single violin string.
 Gerald’s current research topics in string theory include the construction of phenomenologically realistic superstring models, string/M-theory cosmology, and the string landscape.
 With former postdoc Tibra Ali (now at the Perimeter Institute in Canada) Cleaver investigated half-flat manifolds for heterotic strings.
 With his undergraduate and graduate students,